Views

 - Distribute (1 minute): Hand out the worksheet during your science block.
 The clear instructions and word bank allow students to work independently.

-- Review (3 minutes): Use the included answer key to quickly check student work or project it for self-correction.
+- Review (3 minutes): Use the included answer key to quickly check student work or project it for whole-class self-correction.

 This worksheet fits easily into various instructional moments.
 Use it as independent practice after a direct instruction lesson on plant biology, allowing students to consolidate new vocabulary.
 Alternatively, it serves as an excellent formative assessment tool; observe whether students can distinguish between similar stages like sprouting and seedling.
-The activity takes 10 to 15 minutes, making it perfect for morning work or a science station.
+The activity takes 10 to 15 minutes, making it perfect for morning work or a dedicated science station.